mmswflow-upb/RecipeGPT/README.md

 2. Intents - Starting the ***RecipeDetailsActivity*** when clicking on the ***details*** button of a saved or generated recipe.
 Also when sharing recipes, an intent set with ***ACTION_SEND*** is used to let other apps know that we're going to share a recipe as plain text through them.
 They're also used when starting the background and foreground services mentioned below.

+3. Notifications - The app displays persistent notifications while waiting for recipes to be fetched.
+It also displays normal notifications when fetching random cooking quotes from the remote server or when the remote server returns generated recipes.

-3. Foreground Services - Displaying a persistent notification while waiting for the API to return generated recipes.
-It shows the elapsed time since the request has been made and a final message when the results come in, or if an error occurs it displays the error message in the notification.
+4. Foreground Services - Displaying a persistent notification while waiting for the API to return generated recipes.
+It updates the elapsed time since the request has been made, which is shown in a persistent notification, and a final message when the results come in, or if an error occurs it displays the error message in the notification.

-4. Background Services - Saving or fetching recipes or ingredients from the ROOM database, checking if the requirements for cooking a recipe are met, and removing from the DB the ingredients of a recipe when pressing on the ***cooked*** button.
+5. Background Services - Our app implements a service called ***DatabaseBackgroundService*** which is used for saving and fetching recipes or ingredients from the ROOM database, checking if the requirements for cooking a recipe are met, and removing from the DB the ingredients of a recipe when pressing on the ***cooked*** button.
 Updating ingredients when users change amounts or units, and updating recipes when users list them or unlist them.
 It also manages very specific types of searches and deleting data.

-5. Bound Services - Bound to the ***HomeFragment*** when the view gets created.
-The ***generateRecipesService*** is used to make requests to the API.
+6. Bound Services - The ***generateRecipesService*** is used to make requests to the API.
+It is bound to the ***HomeFragment*** when the view gets created.

+7. Shared Preferences - The app has two settings that are saved in ***SharedPreferences***.
+The frequency of fetching random cooking quotes and the number of recipes to be generated with each request.
+This is implemented using a utility class called ***SharedPreferencesManager***.

-6. Broadcast Receivers - Whenever there's a change in the database, the ***DatabaseBackgroundService*** notifies all broadcast receivers about it, then the fragments linked to them have to update their UI accordingly.
+8. Broadcast Receivers - Whenever there's a change in the database, the ***DatabaseBackgroundService*** notifies all broadcast receivers about it, then the fragments linked to them have to update their UI accordingly.
+This ensures that data is synchronized across fragments.
+The ***SharedPreferencesManager*** also

-7. Shared Preferences - Save small, persistent key-value data such as user settings.

-8. Content Providers - Share data between applications or components.

-9. Database - Store structured data locally (e.g., using Room or SQLite).
+9. Database - App uses a ROOM database for storing recipes which are fetched from the external API, and available ingredients.

-10. Usage of External APIs - Our app fetches recipes and random cooking quotes from our own [custom-made web server](https://github.com/mmswflow-upb/recipe-provider-web-server.git) which is hosted online, we used ***Retrofit*** to implement the ***OkHttpClient***.
+10. Usage of External APIs - Our app fetches recipes and random cooking quotes from our own [custom-made web server](https://github.com/mmswflow-upb/recipe-provider-web-server.git) which is hosted online.
+We used ***Retrofit*** together with ***OkHttpClient*** to create an API client for sending requests to our remote web server.

-11. Notifications - Notify users about important updates or events.